MASTERPLANNING

 OUTDOOR & LANDSCAPE

 The initial planning of the outdoor environment for each project considers circulation within the site and relationships between interior and exterior.
-The project site is treated as one entity and the ground condition between built forms is considered an integral part of the design.
+The project site is treated as an indivisible entity, and the ground condition between built forms is considered an integral part of the design.

 View relevant projects